 • Features: Compact enough to be enclosed, which helps fight tangles.

-• Best For: For beginners and intermediates who need reliability but don’t want the hassle.
+• Best for: Beginners and intermediates who need reliability but don’t want the hassle.

-• Example: The AMS Retriever Pro LH 25-Yard Orange Line has durable construction and smooth operation to ensure hassle-free fishing.
+• Example: The AMS Retriever Pro LH 25-Yard Orange Line features durable construction and smooth operation, ensuring hassle-free fishing.

 3. Spincast Reels